lxc-xx/cvpr2014/README.md

 --tnpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --tntot 1.0 | 1.0 | specifies the frame width.
-If the **t** coordinate is non-normalized, this option is mandatory -o out.h5 | not used by default | specifies the output HDF5 file
+If the **t** coordinate is non-normalized, this option is mandatory -o out.h5 | not used by default | specifies the output HDF5 file --gmm_k 256 | 256 | specifies the number of GMM components used for FV computation --knn 5 | 5 | FV parts corresponding to these many closest GMM centroids will be updated during processing of every input descriptor